JMVCoelho/forkexec/README.md

 1- Hub: Works as an intermediary between users and back-end.

 2- Restaurants: Provides a local server for each restaurant so that its information can be managed.

 3- Points: Mantains accounts and respective balances (in 'pontos-comes').

 There is also a 4th module, CreditCard, that allows the hub to validate credit card details before buying 'pontos-comes'.
 (This was already implemented)

-An UDDI server was used for restaurants to register themselves and fot the Hub to look for restaurants.
+An UDDI server was used for restaurants to register themselves and for the Hub to look for restaurants.

 This project was divided in two parts.